jtheisen/sqlizer/readme.md

 access right away, this is the point where my curiosity is satisfied for the time being.

-If you're up to writing something usable in this direction, I'd like to hear from you.
+If you want to chat about this, feel free to drop a ticket in this repo.